 Personal travel safety is a must.
 Do number 3, and then see if you can make buddies with people you meet, or if you’re doing a group tour, find a friend in the group.
 You don’t need to trust these people with your life (and you shouldn’t, you barely know them), but be friendly so that someone notices if you’re not where you’re supposed to be.

 6 – Be Vigilant About Your Valuables

 To travel safe is to be vigilant.

-I’ve heard of stories of people going abroad in travel groups and, for instance at breakfast, they leave their bags at the table to go use the restroom.
+I’ve heard stories of people going abroad in travel groups and, for instance, at breakfast, they leave their bags at the table to use the restroom.
 They assume that others in their group will keep an eye out.
 Yet, they return to find valuables missing.

 7 – Watch Your Actions/Behavior

 Some countries maintain strict standards of behavior, and violating them can get you into a lot of trouble.
 For instance, my parents used to live in Singapore.
 It’s a very clean country, and they are crazy about keeping it that way.
 Spitting gum on the sidewalk, even, is forbidden.

 So be respectful and cognizant of where you are.
 You are a guest in someone else’s country.
 Honestly, if you’re unable to adapt to foreign customs, then you probably shouldn’t visit (in my humble opinion).

 8 – Don’t Follow Salespeople Into Private Areas